Our Origin Story: Urban Native Collective

 Our network of collaborators is ever expanding including both individuals and organizations.
 The National Underground Freedom Center, the Cincinnati Playhouse in the Park, the Cincinnati Museum Center, Green Umbrella, the North American Indian Cultural Center of Ohio, and Wave Pool, are among some of our local collaborators.
 Our national collaborations include the Smithsonian’s National Museum of the American Indian, Native Americans in Philanthropy, the National Urban Indian Family Coalition (NUIFC), the American Indian Movement, among others.

 In December of 2022, GCNAC underwent some major changes.
 In March, 2023, under new leadership, GCNAC became Urban Native Collective (UNC).
 We ended several programs that no longer served the community, such as the Tecumseh House, our partnership with HCAN, and several others.
-As a response to community harm caused by the former Executive Director, we’ve formulated new programming and partnerships to heal, educate, and support the Indigenous community.
-As we at UNC continue to expand, we will rely on the advisors, contributors, and community.
+As a response to community harm caused by the former Executive Director, we’ve formulated new programming (such as Pathways to Wellness) and partnerships to heal, educate, and support the Indigenous community.

 Our organization, like any healthy garden, developed from ideas to seeds sown in the Earth with a loose group of community members gathering to respond to calls for action.
 Today, we are thriving, growing, and a maturing organization with clearer vision, maintaining the path of community health and wellness--feeding the people and planting new seeds.
 We have not forgotten our origin story or the lessons we’ve learned along the way.
 Our vision, service, and programming continues to be cultivated and dictated by our community’s needs.